hishike/vending-machine/README.md

-# vending-machine
+# Vending Machine Script

-Python Vending Machine
+This is just a script that uses while and if to create a simple vending machine